PrincetonUniversityOIT/jazz-boot/site/content/docs/5.1/jazz-components/accordion-jazz.md

 ### Inverted Colors

-Use the Accordion on a dark backgound.
+Use the Accordion on a dark background.

 {{< example class="bg-dark" >}}
 <style>